How to Open a Medical Spa (Medspa) if your License Requires Physician Supervision

 Legally, medical services must be provided by physicians or within a physician-owned entity.
 Does this mean that other entrepreneurial-minded healthcare professionals can’t open a medical spa business?
 Not exactly.
 Read on to learn more.

 Medical spas are big business these days.
 These facilities offer medical-grade aesthetic procedures like laser hair removal, Botox injections, dermal fillers, acne therapies, hair transplantation, microdermabrasion, and more.
 Furthermore, medical spas can provide their patients with medical-grade skincare and weight loss products.
 And Americans are spending millions of dollars on these and other therapies to look their best or turn back the clock.

-Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain as to how to proceed.
-The crux of the issue is that in most U.S. states, the services that medical spas provide medical services, and a legal doctrine known as the “corporate practice of medicine,” requires that a physician or a physician-owned corporation must be the only owner of a medical facility.
-In addition, only physicians or physician-owned corporations can collect income from providing medical services – including those services that physicians often provide at medical spas.
+Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain how to proceed.
+The crux of the issue is that in most U.S. states, the services that medical spas provide are considered medical.
+Under a legal doctrine known as the “corporate practice of medicine,” only a physician or a physician-owned corporation can own a medical facility.
+Furthermore, only physicians or physician-owned corporations can collect patient fees for providing medical services.